 And while Route 66 will be a solo ride, Linda will have lots of support from family and friends.
 Once Megan recovers from her hundred-mile race, she and her two young sons will drive along.
 Megan will be there both as Linda’s supportive daughter — and as Linda’s coach

 Megan got into coaching in 2019 when she was pregnant and had trouble finding answers about what exercise was safe.

-“The name is Happy Endurance because I want people to find the joy in whatever they’re doing,” says Megan.
+“The name is Happy Endurance because I want people to find joy in whatever they’re doing,” says Megan.
 “There’s no point going running or cycling if you’re not enjoying it.”

-Megan adds, “One of my first clients was of course my mother, because she always supports everything I do.”
+Megan adds, “One of my first clients was, of course, my mother, because she always supports everything I do.”

 For the past year and a half, Megan has been writing training programs to help Linda prepare for this trip.

 “It’s a team effort,” Megan says.
 “She’s putting in the work and I’m helping keep her strong.
 And it’s not just about physical strength, but mindset.
 A big part for me is, where does your mind go?
 And how can you control your mind?
 Because the mind wants to give up long before the body does.”

 Linda has been reaching out to businesses and foundations of all sizes to raise money for LLS.
 She’s paying for the trip out of her pocket, and sending every donation directly to LLS.

 Linda’s goal is to raise $25,000.
 But, she mentions, the “Man of the Year” for LLS raised $65,000.